 Mega cool hen!
 Side note, Claire also married two of our best friends Gail and Martyn.
 Like, to each other, not like a bigamy thing with the three of them.
 So many people spoke about how excellent the ceremony was after, ourselves included :) Anyway, we digress!
 The advice train doesn’t stop there (choo choooo KNOWLEDGE YO);

 “Just before you get married, I send you a copy of your wedding ceremony.
 It’s full of instructions and questions and, as you read through it, you should start to get a very real sense of what your wedding will be like.
 Once you’re happy, it’s signed off and we’re good to go.
 End result?
-On the day, your wedding ceremony timeline runs like a dream because it’s all sorted and all you need to do is remember your marriage schedule and turn up – preferably not too late – because here’s the thing about brides being late.
+On the day, your wedding ceremony timeline runs like a dream because it’s all sorted and all you need to do is remember your marriage schedule and turn up – preferably not too late – because here’s the thing about couples being late.
 Five, ten minutes late, your guests are still full of pre-wedding excitement and giddiness.
 Forty minutes late, your guests are uncomfortable and bored and need a pee.
 That makes for a tough crowd.”

 Claire doing her thang at Emma & Richard’s wedding in Glasgow Art Club.
 Emma’s amazing dress was created by Maggie McAllister.